contentful/slash-developers/docs/index.md

 ## API references

 This is the go-to place if you have some specific question in mind. *How do I authorize my app?
 How do I fetch an entry?
-How do I request an image of a specific size?* The questions as such are answered in the sections listed below.
+How do I request an image of a specific size?* the answers to these questions (and more) can be found below.

 There are four APIs available, and each serves one specific purpose: